cloudfoundry/bosh/docs/running_bats_using_rake_tasks.md

 ## Running BATs without existing director

-The following command will deploy the micro BOSH using tested stemcell first and then run BATs against it.
+The following command will deploy the micro BOSH using a tested stemcell first and then run BATs against it.

 ```
 $ cd bosh
 $ bundle exec rake spec:system:micro[<infrastructure>,<hypervisor>,<os_name>,<os_version>,<network_type>,<agent_type>,<light_stemcell_flag>,<disk_format>]
 ```

-See previos section for arguments meaning.
+See previous section for arguments' meanings.

-## Specifying the stemcell that is being tested
+## Specifying the stemcell to be tested

 `CANDIDATE_BUILD_NUMBER` environment variable determines which stemcell is being tested in rake tasks.